-National Geographic Picks Uganda in 2013 what about now?
+National Geographic Picks Uganda in 2013.
+What about now?
 It remains one of the best in the World Destination.

 Uganda Makes the National Geographic list of “Best of the World Trips 2013.”

-National Geographic Picks Uganda in 2013 what about this year?
+National Geographic Picks Uganda in 2013-What about this year?

 The Pearl of Africa is picked once again by an esteemed organization such as National Geographic as part of their “Best of the World Trips – 2013.”

-Uganda began to be led by men who saw themselves part of the “Big Men of Africa Group” such as Idi Amin and actually were little men, with low vision of destroying the Tourism sector, closing parks, and wildlife reserves and creating an Uganda in their image without regard to the people of Uganda, commerce, democracy and foresight what was best for Uganda.
+Uganda began to be led by men who saw themselves as part of the “Big Men of Africa Group,” such as Idi Amin.
+They were little men with a low vision of destroying the Tourism sector, closing parks, and wildlife reserves, and creating Uganda in their image without regard to the people of Uganda, commerce, democracy, and foresight for what was best for Uganda.

-Uganda became synonymous with “Idi Amin, War, AIDS, Joseph Kony, and the Lord’s Resistance Army while Kenya’s and Tanzania’s Tourism sector thrived – there was virtually no tourism Uganda.
+Uganda became synonymous with “Idi Amin, War, AIDS, Joseph Kony, and the Lord’s Resistance Army while Kenya’s and Tanzania’s Tourism sectors thrived – there was virtually no tourism in Uganda.

-Today, many things have changed, and the luster of the lost Pearl of Africa is restored to its former glory and beyond.
+Today, many things have changed, and the luster of the lost Pearl of Africa is being restored to its former glory and beyond.

-National Geographic Picks Uganda in 2013 what about now?
+National Geographic Picks Uganda in 2013.
+What about now?